Summer is Coming – Air Conditioning Maintenance

 When you have your thermostat set to cool, and the system is running, a certain amount of water is collected when the evaporator in the AC unit converts the refrigerant from liquid to gas.
 Attached to the air handler is a drain line, which is designed to remove this water to the outside.
 To prevent any overflow from the drain line, there is an AC float switch connected to it, and if the line gets blocked or clogged, then the switch is triggered shutting off the system.
-Checking the drain line and float switch is part of our normal AC maintenance visits.
+Checking the drain line and float switch is part of our normal AC maintenance in New Port Richey, FL visits.

 Faulty limit switch

 An AC limit switch controls a link between the thermostat and the air handler blower.
 When the thermostat reaches the chosen temperature, a limit switch is triggered.
 This stops the system from producing any further cool air.
 Another limit switch is triggered at the same time, turning off the air handler unit itself, so that uncooled air doesn’t keep blowing through the vents.

 If there is a fault in a limit switch, the result will be for the AC to cycle too fast, turning the system off quicker than it should, or not switching off at all.

 This is another item checked by us on a routine maintenance check-up.